Sampson Air Force Base

-Sampson Air Force Base is a closed United States military facility, last used by the United States Air Force Air Training Command as a Basic Military Training Center.
+Sampson Air Force Base is a closed United States military facility in Romulus (Seneca County), last used by the United States Air Force Air Training Command as a Basic Military Training Center.
 It was closed in 1956 and put into caretaker status.

 As of at least the 2000s, parts of the facility have been converted to a civil picnic area called Sampson State Park.
 In addition, the United States Navy operates the Naval Undersea Warfare Center (NUWC) sonar test facility on a part of the facility.
 However, most of the former base is abandoned.